wiltacca/Portfolio/README.md

 # [Click Project 7: Statistics](https://github.com/wiltacca/Portfolio/blob/main/Statistics.ipynb)
 ![alt text](Statistics.jpg)

 ### Statistics, in general, is the method of collection of data, tabulation, and interpretation of numerical data.
-It is an area of applied mathematics concern with data collection analysis, interpretation, and presentation.
+It is an area of applied mathematics concerned with data collection analysis, interpretation, and presentation.
 With statistics, we can see how data can be used to solve complex problems.

 **STATISTICAL TESTS -** This project focuses on answering six questions about the students’ performance.
 Using the appropriate data from the dataset provided, perform statistical techniques to provide answers to these questions.